 Make decisions only after all facts on a question have been presented and discussed.

-SOURCE: Massachusetts Association of School Committees, 5/22/64
+SOURCE: Massachusetts Association of School Committees, 5/22/64 – Reviewed 2022

 NOTE: MASC code of ethics is intended to be a guideline for School Committee members.
 The code is not binding by law.